Nugget Casino Resort

 Nugget Casino Resort (formerly Dick Graves' Nugget and John Ascuaga's Nugget) is a casino hotel in Sparks, Nevada.
-It is operated by Marnell Gaming.
+It is operated by Century Casinos.
 The main portion of the casino consists of two 29-story towers nestled between Interstate 80 and the Union Pacific rail yard.
 There are additional attached buildings underneath and across I-80 from the towers.
 It is located in Downtown Sparks at the Victorian Square.

 History

 Dick Graves' Nugget was opened on March 17, 1955.
 Dick Graves and Jim Kelley opened the Carson Nugget on March 1, 1954, in Carson City.
 In 1960, John Ascuaga (1925–2021), then general manager, bought the Sparks Nugget.
 Ascuaga had little money when he purchased the small venue so he paid via loan, which he paid back in full within the number of years granted.
 Ascuaga earned money from the success of his business, which led him to expand, over and over again, throughout the 1960s and 1970s.
-The Celebrity Showroom, first known as the Circus Room, was constructed in the 1960s and played host to Liberace, Peggy Lee, Sergio Franchi, The Osmond Brothers, Robert Goulet, Red Skelton and others.
+The Celebrity Showroom, first known as the Circus Room, was constructed in the 1960s and featured Liberace, Peggy Lee, Sergio Franchi, The Osmond Brothers, Robert Goulet, Red Skelton, Patti Page, and others.
 Construction began shortly thereafter and was completed December 26, 1984.
 Ascuaga deemed it one more Christmas present to the community and also deemed it an "exclamation point in the sky".

-The Nugget's primary attraction from 1962 to the late 1990s was Bertha the Elephant, who entertained in the Circus Room many a time.
-She was later joined by the elephants Tina and Angel.
+The Nugget's primary attraction from, 1962 through the late 1990s, was Bertha the Elephant, who often entertained in the Circus Room.
+She was later joined by elephants Tina and Angel.
 They were also attractions at the annual Nevada Day parade in Carson City.
 Bertha died in 1999.
-They also had a solid gold statue of a rooster in their Golden Rooster Room, which was once seized by United States marshals in 1960 but was returned in 1962 after a court case.
+A solid gold statue of a rooster in their Golden Rooster Room was seized by United States marshals in 1960, then returned in 1962, following a lawsuit.

 In 1995, John Ascuaga announced that a second tower would be built, costing $75 million.
 Ascuaga designed it with local architect Peter B. Wilday, whose works include the Atlantis and the Peppermill.
 The tower opened along with a new restaurant and hotel lobby on December 26, 1996.
 That was the last major expansion done by the Nugget.
 In 1997, Ascuaga's daughter Michonne took over as CEO, running the hotel and casino along with her brother Stephen.
 The two said at the time they would keep the business in the family and continue to make re-investments.
 They also said there was no need for more hotel rooms.

-The hotel hosts popular events such as the Best in the West Nugget Rib Cook-off held annually in September, considered one of the largest in the country.
+The hotel hosts popular events such as it annual Best in the West Nugget Rib Cook-off, considered one of the largest in the country.
 Also, on July 4, the Star-Spangled Sparks celebration, as well as the largest fireworks show in Northern Nevada after New Year's Eve in Downtown Reno.